Ecasept/Shrek-Plymouth-Theme/README.md

     - Folder Name: `VMShared`
     - Mount point: <code>/home/<i>your guest username</i>/VMShared/</code>
     - tick `Auto-mount` and `Make Permanent`
-    - Note the difference for `VMShared` on the guest and `VM Shared` on the host
+    - Note the difference between `VMShared` on the guest and `VM Shared` on the host
 8. Install `plymouth-plugin-script` on your VM
 9. Edit the `HOME_DIR` variables in `watch.sh` and `startplymouth.sh` to your users home directory on the VM.